 Within a WRZ, all parts of the supply system and demand centres (where water is needed) should be connected so that all customers in the WRZ should experience the same risk of supply failure and the same level of service for demand restrictions.
 The WRPG accepts that there will be limitations to achieving these due to the specific characteristics of a distribution network but significant numbers of customers should not experience different risks of supply failure within a single WRZ.
-We undertook a Water Resource Zone Integrity Assessment as part of our 2019 Periodic Review (PR19) WRMP.
+ESW undertook a Water Resource Zone Integrity Assessment as part of its 2019 Periodic Review (PR19) WRMP.

-For all of our WRZs, treated water transfers can be made between Distribution Zones (DZ) within the respective WRZ.
-If there is a supply deficit within a DZ, this can be balanced by an internal transfer from a neighbouring DZ and/or by substitution from other DZs within the WRZ.
-These intra-WRZ transfers are physically made by opening DZ boundary valves or by pumping.
-Consequently, a supply shortfall in one DZ can be made up from other DZs within the WRZ.
-Given the above, our initial assessment concluded that all of its WRZs meet the WRZ definition.
+For all of ESW's WRZs, treated water transfers can be made between Distribution Zones (DZ) within the respective WRZ.
+If there is a supply deficit within a DZ, this can be balanced by an internal transfer from a neighbouring Distribution Zone and/or by substitution from other Distribution Zones within the WRZ.
+These intra-WRZ transfers are physically made by opening Distribution Zone boundary valves or by pumping.
+Consequently, a supply shortfall in one Distribution Zone can be made up from other Distribution Zones within the WRZ.
+Given the above, ESW's initial assessment concluded that all of its WRZs meet the WRZ definition.

-The assessment, which was accepted by the Environment Agency, concluded that all WRZs met the UKWIR and Environment Agency definition.
+The assessment, which was accepted by the Agency, concluded that all WRZs met the UKWIR/Agency definition.

-We reviewed and updated our PR14 WRZ Integrity Assessment in February 2017 and submitted it to the Environment Agency.
-The update followed the Environment Agency's 2016 guidance entitled, "WRZ assessment methods (Water Resource Zone Integrity)".
+ESW reviewed and updated its PR14 WRZ Integrity Assessment in February 2017 and submitted it to the Agency.
+The update followed the Agency's 2016 guidance entitled, "WRZ assessment methods (Water Resource Zone Integrity)".

-Our PR19 assessment concluded that there have been no significant changes to the infrastructure in the Essex, Blyth and Hartismere WRZs and so they remain compliant with the WRZ definition.
+The PR19 assessment concluded that there have been no significant changes to the infrastructure in the Essex, Blyth and Hartismere WRZs and so they remain compliant with the WRZ definition.
 A new scheme called the 'Lound to Gorleston Pumping Station and Pipeline' is currently being implemented in the Northern Central WRZ and will be operational in 2018/19.
 This means that the Northern Central WRZ will also fully comply with the WRZ definition.